Entropy on abelian groups: The Uniqueness Theorem

-Note that the logarithmic law is not among the properties necessary to give uniqueness of $h$ in the category of all abelian groups.
-This is different from the behavior of $\ent$.
-Moreover, this means that the logarithmic law follows automatically from the other properties.
+Note that the Uniqueness Theorem \cite[Theorem 6.1]{DGSZ} for $\ent$ in the torsion case uses one more axiom that is not present in our list (a)--(e), namely the Logarithmic Law.
+As shown in \cite{S}, in the torsion case it follows from (a)--(d).
+We have seen in the Uniqueness Theorem for $h$ that also in the general case the Logarithmic Law is not among the properties necessary to give uniqueness of $h$ in the category of all abelian groups, that is, the Logarithmic Law follows automatically from (a)--(e).

-It is possible to prove the Uniqueness Theorem \ref{UT} also in a less direct way, that is, using a known theorem by V\'amos on length functions \cite{V}.
-We explain this alternative proof in the remaining part of this section.
+It is possible to prove the Uniqueness Theorem also in a less direct way, that is, using a known theorem by V\'amos \cite{V} on length functions.
+We expose this alternative proof in the remaining part of the section, considering the algebraic entropy as a function $h:\Mod_{\Z[t]}\to \R_{\geq0}\cup\{\infty\}$ (see Remark \ref{af-mod}).